pfreemantlm/dev-standard/Platform/CampaignService.md

       "campaignID": 642001
     }

 Each line in the spreadsheet is used per Tracking Pixel URL we want to assign.
 Details of the combination to assign to; that is Placement-Edition, or Placement-Edition-Companion; are given alongside the Tracking Event (details below) and Tracking Pixel URL.
 For multiple URLs, repeat the Event and Assignment for each URL.
-Please see a [sample trackign sheet](./samples/tracking.xlsx).
+Please see a [sample tracking sheet](./samples/tracking.xlsx).

 The spreadsheet *must* contain these column headers: